chandantiwari/mindmeld/detail.md

 techniques on the data.
 ML code attempts to predict a person's MBTI type given their base astrological information.
 Good resuls obtained here would prove that a pseudoscience - science connection exists, and that could mean pseudoscience might not be so pseudo after all.
-We see promising results on a test set with known MBTI values, predicting the top function gives an AUC around %60.
-More data would definitely make a positive difference as the data is high dimensional.

 In the input data for each person, the top two functions are 1-hot encoded, INTP for example has both Ti and Ne as 1.
-Then we try to predict an 8 dimensional output (each dimension represents a function) using a multi-output regressor using 300+ columns as input.
-The benefit of using multi-output regressor is any relation between output variables is captured as well as the relation between input and output.

 Previously we were trying to predict each letter of the MBTI type, training one classifier for each, such as the four letters of I,N,T,P